 If your dream job requires you to submit to a fingerprint background check, you really have no choice but to do so.
 But if you know that check is likely to reveal some information about your criminal history and you are worried it might be seen out of context, you can take steps to address this issue.

-By running a background check on yourself, using one of our three recommended public background checking sites, you can see exactly what information is held about your criminal past in the public domain.
+By running a background check on yourself, using one of our two recommended public background checking sites, you can see exactly what information is held about your criminal past in the public domain.

 Remember that professional background checks are governed by various laws and regulations.
 These explicitly state that employers cannot consider any criminal records that are more than seven years old.
 In some states, local laws have made this even less.
 So, if your record is older than that, you can be fairly confident your boss won’t find anything out.